agabrielson/investing/README.md

   * stocksQuartely.py: Pull longer term stock data points together for all stocks (US market)
   * getHolders.py: Get the top 10 list of holders for a company
 * ETFs (in progress)
   * getAllETFs.py: Get a list of existing ETFs with descriptions, can be used to build the table needed for other ETF scripts.
+Output can be used to generate SymbolsETF.csv
+  * quartelyETFMetrics.py: Pull longer term data points together that can be extremely time consuming.
+Note: ETFs have less data points than Mutual Funds

 Examples calls are located in the header of each python file mentioned above